ran-isenberg/aws-lambda-handler-cookbook/docs/getting_started.md

 ### lambda_requirements.txt

-This command is used during ``make pr`` to generate a requirements.txt files for CDK Lambda layer creation (lambda_requirements.txt).

 CDK requires a requirements.txt in order to create a zip file with the Lambda layer dependencies.
-It's based on the project's Pipfile.lock file.
+It's based on the project's poetry.lock file.

-Due to a bug in CDK zip creation, it doesn't work with Pipfile.lock file but only with lambda_requirements.txt.

-This command will generate the required file out of the Pipfile.lock file.
-It's important to commit this file when you update your Pipfile.

-Make sure to run  ``make pr`` or ``make deploy`` or so the file is updated.
+``make deploy` command will generate it automatically for you.

 ### dev_requirements.txt

-This file is used during GitHub CI to install all the required Python libraries without using pipenv.
+This file is used during GitHub CI to install all the required Python libraries without using poetry.

 File contents are created out of the Pipfile.lock.

-Make sure to run  ``make pr`` or ``make deploy`` so the file is updated.
+``make deploy`` ``make deps`` commands generate it automatically.